THIRST for Justice

 To find out more, please read my New Year blog – A Happy New Decade for Tea Workers!

 We are in the process of updating our Resources pages.
 They will build into a comprehensive library of documents, reports, initiatives etc on human rights, environmental and other issues affecting tea workers, farmers and their communities.

 By bringing together in one place the rich store of knowledge and experience from a range of civil society organisations, the efforts of tea workers and farmers and their representatives to assert their rights will be better informed and supported.

 Please contact THIRST if you know of other resources that should be included in this collection.

 THIRST for perspective

-In January this year THIRST CEO, Sabita Banerji, completed a three-week fact-finding and networking trip to India that will help to inform the broad research we’ll be undertaking in the coming months to explore the sector’s human rights and environmental strengths and weaknesses – and where change is needed and possible.
+In January 2019 THIRST CEO, Sabita Banerji, completed a three-week fact-finding and networking trip to India that will help to inform the broad research we’ll be undertaking in the coming months to explore the sector’s human rights and environmental strengths and weaknesses – and where change is needed and possible.
 The India trip provided some valuable perspectives which are shared in this blog; THIRST for Perspective – Notes on an Indian tea tour.